RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-01-building-an-os-x-app-with-rubymotion.markdown

 ```

 ###Next Steps
-Not everything in the EjectTools is business-related.
+Not everything in the EjectDisks tool is business-related.
 Do we really need to include a greeting to the members of the [Chippewa Valley Code Camp](http://chippewavalleycodecamp.com/)?
 Yes, we do!

 On the serious side, the app should handle disk ejection as a background process.
 It's not good to tie up the system for a simple task.
 Look for a forked process in a future version of the app.